microsoft/azurelinux/toolkit/docs/how_it_works/3_package_building.md

 Once all packages have been added to the graph, the inter-package dependencies are added.
 For each `BuildRequires` in a package an edge is created from the current `build` node to the `run` node associated with the required package.
 The same is done for each `Requires`, but from the current `run` node instead of the `build` node.

-Edges will not be created for `Requires` between two `TypeRun` nodes that have the same `RpmPath` since the dependency will automatically be met when the rpm is installed.
-If the edges were created it could introduces extra cycles that would need to be solved.
+Edges will not be created for `Requires` between two `run` nodes that have the same `RpmPath` since the dependency will automatically be met when the rpm is installed.
+If the edges were created it could introduce extra cycles that would need to be solved.

 #### Package Lookup
 A critical part of adding edges is finding the correct node to connect to.
 Package dependencies can specify their requirements with varying levels of detail.
 The most basic dependency is just a package name.
 The dependency can be further refined by setting a limit on the version (`Requires: example >= 1.0.0`), or double conditionals (`Requires: example >= 1.0.0`, `Requires: example < 2.0.0 `).
 A dependency can also require a specific version (`Requires: example = 1.0.0`)